ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

    |         ^^^^ second mutable borrow occurs here
 ```

 This is a perfect use case for `Cell`.
-If you wrap the value in a `Cell`, then we can modify the values entirely through shared references:
+If we wrap the value in a `Cell`, then we can modify the values entirely through shared references:
 ```rust
 struct Graph {
     total_count: Cell<u8>,